PopGTN/Server_Core/README.md

     * Permissions
         * `se.vanish` Allows players to toggle flight for themselves.
           * `se.vanish.other`  Allows players toggle flight for other
-* /invincible - basically toggles invincibility.
+* /invincible -(Disabled) basically toggles invincibility.
     * Permissions
         * `se.invincible` Allows players to toggle flight for themselves.
             * `se.invincible.other`  Allows players toggle flight for other

 ## Todo
 Here are some features that is on my Todo List
+* Need to add Proper invincible mode
+* need to add invincible mode to Vanish
 * Shout Command is Very Poorly Made fix it
 * Make Language fills
 * Make Every message in this plugin Customizable